nmc-costa/simplifyhit/VISION.md

 © 2021 nmc‑costa.
 All Rights Reserved.
-“simplifyhit”™ is a trademark of nmc‑costa.
+simplifyhit™ is a trademark of nmc‑costa.

 # simplifyhit: Vision & Roadmap